 3. A bachelor’s degree with a major other than psychology and 24 units of upper division psychology substantially equivalent to those required for the baccalaureate degree at this university, including:

 Advancement to Candidacy

 Advancement to Candidacy is the next step after achieving classified status and confers catalog rights to graduate students.
-Advancement to Candidacy also signifies approval of a plan of study by the graduate student’s major, department, and college.
-The requirements to advancement are:
+It also signifies approval of a plan of study by the graduate student’s major, department, and college.

 Recommended: CECS 174 or any course in computer programming; One of the following psychology courses or their equivalents: PSY 340, 341, 342.